 Electric cars can cover between 80 and 340 miles on a full charge.
 The potential range on an electric vehicle mostly depends on the capacity of the battery, which is expressed in kilowatt hours (kWh).
-Basically, the larger battery (i.e., more capacity) the more miles you can drive before the battery runs out of charge.
-You can find out more in our article about real-life ranges of the Renault Zoe, Nissan Leaf, BMW i3 and Tesla S.
+Basically, the larger the battery (i.e., the more capacity) the more miles you can drive before the battery runs out of charge.
+You can find out more in our article about real-life ranges of popular UK electric cars like the Nissan Leaf, Tesla, etc.

 How Much Does it Cost to Charge an Electric Car?

-On average, it costs £3 - £7 to fully charge an EV.
-Tesla models cost more to charge because they have such large batteries.
-It’s typically cheapest to charge your electric car overnight at home, at a cost of roughly 3p – 5p per mile.
-Depending on your electricity tariff, you probably pay between 9p and 17p per kWh.
-If you’re on an Economy 7 tariff, your night time charge rate will fall at the low end, around 10p per kWh.
+For example, a 100 kWh Tesla model would cost around £15.16 to charge at home (assuming your unit cost of electricity is around 16.3 pence per kWh).
+It’s typically cheapest to charge your electric car overnight at home, at a cost of roughly 4p to 5p per mile.
+Depending on your electricity tariff, you probably pay between 12p and 18p per kWh.
+If you’re on an Economy 7 tariff, your night time charge rate will fall at the low end, around 9.5p per kWh.

 Public Charging Point Costs

-Charging away from home will cost a bit more.
-Be aware that some charge points have a minimum charge per session - if you plug into one of these, try to stay for the full session duration to get the most of your money.
-For example, Ecotricity charges £6 for any charge up to 30 minutes on their fast pumps.
-Ideally you plug in for the full 30 minutes as you’ll pay the same £6 if you unplug after only 10 minutes as you would charging for a full 30 minutes.
+Charging away from home can cost a lot more.
+Be aware that some charge points have a minimum charge per session, so if you plug into one of these, try to stay for the full session duration to get the most of your money.
+For example, Ionity ultra-rapid EV charging costs 69 pence per kWh—more than 4X as much as home charging.